×

 Price = $60 (unless you earn over $20,000 a year as a professional using REAPER, then it is $225.
 Download only, so exchange rate determines the price in other currencies)Reaper

-Musician and voice actor Joshua Du Chene says it best: I use Reaper for all session recording, editing, and mixing, whether it’s VO, vocals, guitar, etc. It’s snappy and very customizable, plus the licence is super cheap, and the community is excellent.
+Musician and voice actor Joshua Du Chene says it best, I use Reaper for all session recording, editing, and mixing, whether it’s VO, vocals, guitar, etc. It’s snappy and very customisable, plus the licence is super cheap, and the community is excellent.
 You can also easily set up your macros and key commands from numerous tutorials – my favourite one for VO automatically trims silence between takes and fades the beginning and end of each cut.
 That one macro alone has saved me countless hours of editing.
 It’s also effortless to set up batch exports with auto naming.
-If you’re doing VO for anything more than just casual personal usage, it’s worth taking an hour or two to learn the basics and set up your customizations.
-Good systems pay dividends in time and energy saved in the long run.
+If you’re doing VO for anything more than just casual personal usage, it’s worth taking an hour or two to learn the basics and set up your customisations.
+Good systems pay dividends in time and energy saved in the long run.”

 Yep, its comprehensive features and affordability make it a top choice for our voice actors.